bharathvarma008/Age-Detection-of-Indian-Actors/README.md

 # Age-Detection-of-Indian-Actors

-This code can detect your eyes and alert when the user is drowsy.
+This code can detect age categories (YOUNG, MIDDLE, OLD) for a given image

 # Applications
 This can be used in mobile devices, scanners to detect ages, can be a fun app.